barbarer/py4e-int/_sources/intro/conversing.rst

 .. fillintheblank:: intro-convo-fitb-quit
   :practice: T

-  How do you leave the Python interpreter?
+  What do you type to leave the Python interpreter?

   - :quit(\(\))*: Correct!
     :.*: Try again.